BlockchainCommons/Research/papers/bcr-0007-hdkey.md

 ; To maintain isomorphism with [BIP32] and allow keys to be derived from ; this key, `chain-code` must be present. derived-key = (
 	is-public: bool,                     ; false if key is private, true if public
 	key-data: key-data-bytes,
-	? chain-code: chain-code-bytes    ; omit if no further keys may be derived from this key use-info,                         ; metadata on how the key is to be used ? path: key-path,                 ; metadata on how the key was derived )
+	? chain-code: chain-code-bytes       ; omit if no further keys may be derived from this key ? use-info: #6.305(crypto-coininfo), ; metadata on how the key is to be used ? path: #6.304(crypto-keypath),      ; metadata on how the key was derived )

-; Metadata on how the key is to be used.
-; To maintain isomorphism with [BIP32], `is-testnet` must be present.
-; To maintain isomorphism with [BIP44], both fields must be present. use-info = (
-	? coin-type: uint31 .default coin-type-btc, ; values from [SLIP44] with high bit turned off ? is-testnet: bool .default false ; false if key is mainnet, true if testnet )
+; If the `use-info` field is omitted, defaults (mainnet BTC key) are assumed.

-; If `coin-type` and `path` are both present, then per [BIP44], the second path ; component's `child-index` must match `coin-type`.
+; If `cointype` and `path` are both present, then per [BIP44], the second path ; component's `child-index` must match `cointype`.

 is-master = 1
 is-public = 2
 key-data = 3
 chain-code = 4
-coin-type = 5
+use-info = 5
-is-testnet = 6
-path = 7
+path = 6

-coin-type-btc = 0
-coin-type-eth = 0x3c

 uint8 = uint .size 1
 key-data-bytes = bytes .size 33